Vietnam.vn - Nền tảng quảng bá Việt Nam

 In fact, AI has been discussed since the 1950s of the last century, but it was not until OpenAI's ChatGPT platform was launched that the world really witnessed an explosion.
 Since then, artificial intelligence has gradually become familiar to businesses and users.

-Mr. Bui Hai Hung, founder and CEO of VinAI (VinGroup) said that this technology has developed to the point where machines can create marketing content, images, communicate very well and even program themselves.
+Mr. Bui Hai Hung, founder and CEO of VinAI ( VinGroup ), said that this technology has developed to the point where machines can create marketing content, images, communicate very well, and even program themselves.

 "AI will completely change the way we do business in the future.
 But decision makers do not fully understand its impact, the technology behind it and how to apply it," Mr. Hung commented at a recent conference.

-The audit firm recommends that businesses review their strategies and position GenAI as playing a role in governance, operational capacity, and speed of bringing products and services to market.
+This auditing firm recommends that businesses review their strategies and position GenAI as playing a role in governance, operational capacity, and speed of bringing products and services to market.
 Along with that, there should be a strategy on labor.

 But GenAI also has its downsides when it comes to businesses adopting it.
-When assessing the risks associated with GenAI, PwC said Asia-Pacific CEOs were concerned about increased cybersecurity risks (49%) and the spread of misinformation (44%).
+When assessing the risks associated with GenAI, PwC said Asia-Pacific CEOs are concerned about increased cybersecurity risks (49%) and the spread of misinformation (44%).

 Ms. Dang Tuyet Dung raised the issue of "data ethics", when some users are not really comfortable with organizations collecting their data for use in AI.
 "Therefore, the issue of data ethics must be committed, and Vietnam's legal framework also needs to be more detailed and clear," Ms. Dung said.